How to Innovate and Change the Culture of your Organization

 Indeed, Cartier Iberia started using Nextinit for innovating and communicating this process with all its boutiques in Spain and Portugal.
 Colleagues working at boutiques sometimes felt a bit displaced from what was going on at the central office, and they also have good ideas to share and bring into the Cartier community.
 At the end, it was kind of a waste of talent.

-In order to fix this, the jewellry brand decided to open a Nextinit account for everybody in the Iberia region, regardless of the department, or any other variable.
+In order to achieve this for their company, a jewellry company decided to open a Nextinit account for everybody in the Iberia region, regardless of the department, or any other variable.

-In this platform, they found a space to meet communication, engagement, cultural change and innovation that everybody is willing to use: thanks to its system based on gamification, collective intelligence, and crowdsourcing, colleagues and different boutiques had all the same relevance when voting, proposing, discussing, or giving feedback to the submitted ideas.
+On this platform, they found a space to meet communication, engagement, cultural change and innovation that everybody is willing to use.
+This was thanks to the gamification system, collective intelligence, and crowdsourcing, colleagues and different boutiques had all the same relevance when voting, proposing, discussing, or giving feedback to the submitted ideas.

-All this ideas exchange is done in a friendly, enjoyable and intuitive environment that can be ran by our community managers team, that measure as well every KPI, controlling on real time the fixed parameters, and helping the company to improve them.
+This exchange of ideas is done in a friendly, enjoyable and intuitive environment that can be ran by our community managers team, that measure as well every KPI, controlling on real time the fixed parameters, and helping the company to improve them.